 The Google Play Store, as always, was abuzz with new apps last month.
 More than just new apps, though, the Play Store gained plenty of well-crafted, quality apps.
 The kind that have spurred the market's recent growth spurt, and which allow users to discover functionalities they never knew they needed.
 As always, we've sifted through all last month's new apps and selected our top five picks – a kind of short list for those looking to get the most out of their device with awesome apps.

 Pixlr Express, despite its name, is an impressively powerful tool for on-the-go photo editing.
 Read More

 Back in mid-August, we highlighted a gorgeous Twitter widget called Falcon.
 There was a lot to like a Falcon as a widget, but it didn't take long to realize it wasn't living up to its full potential - it needed to be a full app.
 So that's exactly what Joaquim Vergès - Falcon's developer - did.
 And it looks fantastic.

 Simply put, Falcon Pro is probably the best looking Twitter client I've ever seen.
+The transitions are so smooth, the color scheme is subtle and nice to look at, and above all, the interface is intuitive and a pleasure to use.
 Read More

 There's a lot of options for Twitter on Android, both in full apps and widgets.
 But the newest player may just be my new favorite.
 Falcon for Twitter, now in beta, combines the standard timeline view with enough options and settings to make the obsessive compulsive Android user ecstatic, while still fitting in with the Holo theme of ICS and Jelly Bean beautifully.
 The standard features include listing your mentions, retweets and private messages, and a quick and useful mobile view that opens links in a mini-browser without ever leaving your homescreen.
+This can be changed to open a standard Twitter app.
 Read More